13. Numba#

 In practice this would typically be done using an alternative decorator syntax.

-(We will explain all about decorators in a later lecture but you can skip the details at this stage.)
+(We discuss decorators in a separate lecture but you can skip the details at this stage.)

 Let’s see how this is done.

-To target a function for JIT compilation we can put @njit before the function definition.
+To target a function for JIT compilation we can put @jit before the function definition.

 Here’s what this looks like for qm